kgrid-demos/cpic-demo/readme.md

 #### Command Line Demo
-Takes in multiple patient clinical lab reports (genotype and diplotype) and using the CPIC objects to determines a patient’s predicted metabolizer phenotype and therapeutic recommendations for a set of drugs.
+Takes in multiple patient clinical lab reports (genotype and diplotype) and uses the CPIC objects to determine a patient’s predicted metabolizer phenotype and therapeutic recommendations for a set of drugs.

 `npm run cpic cli-client/panel.csv`